MayHyeyeonKim/localShelterDonationInventory/README.md

 Feel free to customize the port number, directory paths, and environment variables based on your project configuration.

-For any additional information or issues, please refer to the project documentation.
+For any additional information or issues, please leave a message on GitHub issues.